Learn about actual and potential costs

 For more selection criteria information, buyers are advised to consult the Buying-Decision Scorecard section of this report.

 Buyers should inform suppliers of the date on which the RFP was issued.

 Buyers should provide a date for when any questions are due.

 Buyers should provide a date for when proposals are due.

 Buyers should provide a date for when the award announcement will be made.

 Evaluate major factors to mitigate risk

-Suppliers of safety harnesses operate with a moderate level of supply chain risk, which stems primarily from vendors’ heavy reliance on synthetic fiber and steel products as primary inputs.
-Because synthetic fiber is produced using oil, changes in the price of synthetic fiber typically follow fluctuations in the volatile price...
+Suppliers of safety harnesses operate with a moderate level of supply chain risk, which stems primarily from vendors' heavy reliance on synthetic fiber and steel products as primary inputs, both of which have been directly hit with tariffs imposed by the Trump administration on products flowing in to the United...
 Subscribe to learn more.